ucsd-cse29/fa24/src/week4/asan.md

 2. **In your notes**, write down what you think it would output if ran as `./buggy helloX XOXO`
 3. Discuss your thoughts with your group, and see if you notice any bugs in it. **In your notes**: Write down any bugs you think you've fonud.

+# Getting set up on ieng6

-4. On `ieng6`, use the following command to curl the above program into a file called `buggy.c`:
+1. On `ieng6`, use the following command to curl the above program into a file called `buggy.c`:

 ```
 curl -o buggy.c https://raw.githubusercontent.com/ucsd-cse29/fa24/refs/heads/main/src/week4/buggy.c
 ```

-4. Then run the following command to compile the program:
+2. Then run the following command to compile the program:

 ```
 $ gcc -std=c11 buggy.c -o buggy
 ```
 Notice the new command-line flag introduced here!
 We use the `-std=c11` flag to tell `gcc` what version of C we want to compile with.
 This is necessary since the default version on `ieng6` would fail to compile this program due to us declaring `i` within the `for` loop.

-5. Now, try running the program with some string arguments:
+3. Now, try running the program with some string arguments:

 ```
 $ ./buggy helloX XOXO